Splitting Madsen-Tillmann spectra I. Twisted transfer maps: Cohomology of infinite loop spaces associated to the Madsen-Tillmann spectra

 \end{exm}

-\section{Cohomology with integer coefficients}
+\subsection{Cohomology with integer coefficients}

-In this section, we discuss the impication of our splitting theorems to the cohomology of $MTK$ spectra with $p$-local integer coefficients.
-Let $(K,G)$ be a pair satisfying hypotheses of Theorems \ref{thsplitmainallp}, \ref{thsplitmainoddp} or \ref{thsplitmainusu}, and choose $p$ accordingly.
-Then $p$-locally $BG_+$ splits off $MTK$, therefore $H^*(QBG_+;\Z_{(p)})$ is a direct summand of $H^*(\Omega ^{\infty }MTK;\Z_{(p)})$.
-Since $H^*(QBG_+;\Z_{(p)})$ can be described completely in terms of $H^*(BG_+;\Z_{(p)})$, which is completely known in all cases ($H^*(BSpin(n);\Z)$ which we didn't discuss in Section \ref{sec:rec} is known by \cite{KSpin}) {we have a complete knowledge of this summand}.
-Unfortunately because of the presence of torsion, we don't have K\"{u}nneth isomorphism, $H^*(QBG_+;\Z_{(p)})$ as well as $H^*(\Omega ^{\infty }MTK;\Z_{(p)})$ only have the structure of algebras, and not coalgebras, which makes it rather difficult to work with them concretely.
+In this section, we discuss the implication of our splitting theorems to the cohomology of {the infinite loop spaces associated to} $MTK$ spectra with $p$-local integer coefficients.
+Let $(K,G)$ be a pair satisfying hypotheses of Theorems \ref{thsplitmainallprestated} or \ref{thsplitmainusu}, and choose $p$ accordingly.
+Then $p$-locally $BG_+$ splits off $MTK$, therefore $H^*(QBG_+;\Z_{(p)})$ is a tensor factor of $H^*(\Omega ^{\infty }MTK;\Z_{(p)})$.
+Since $H^*(QBG_+;\Z_{(p)})$ can be described completely in terms of $H^*(BG_+;\Z_{(p)})$, which is completely known in all cases ($H^*(BSpin(n);\Z)$ which we have not discussed in Appendix \ref{sec:rec} is known by \cite{KSpin}) we have a complete knowledge of this summand.
+Unfortunately because of the presence of torsion, we don't have K\"{u}nneth isomorphism, {so} $H^*(QBG_+;\Z_{(p)})$ as well as $H^*(\Omega ^{\infty }MTK;\Z_{(p)})$ only have the structure of algebras, and not coalgebras, which makes it rather difficult to work with them concretely.
 However, we still can get some information on them.
 For example, it follows immediately from \cite[Theorem 4.13]{Maybook} that they contain a summand of order $p^i$ for any $i$.

-Without localisation, even less can be said: we can still say, under the hypotheses of Theorem \ref{thsplitmainallp}, we have $H^*(BG;\Z)$ that splits off $H^*(\Omega ^{\infty }MTK;\Z)$.
-As a matter of fact a similar statement holds for any generalized cohomology.
-We show that in the case of ordinary cohomology with integer coefficients, this implies that the non-divisibility of generalised Wahl classes, Theorem \ref{wahlc}.